felixmckenzie/T3A2-A-/README.md

 **Target Audience**

-The app is intended for both Project Managers,
+The app is intended for Project Managers, teams and individuals wanting to manage projects of all scales

 ## Tech Stack